 Jesse is an activist, public speaker, and a contributing author to 101 Changemakers: Rebels and Radicals Who Changed US History, Education and Capitalism: Struggles for Learning and Liberation (Haymarket Books), and Why We Teach Now (Edited by Sonia Nieto, Teachers College Press).
 Jesse’s essay on the MAP test boycott and the ensuing national uprising against high-stakes testing was published in Howard Zinn and Anthony Arnove’s 10th anniversary edition of Voices of a People’s History of the United States.

-Jesse has been active in the Black Lives Matter movement.
+Jesse has been active in the movement for Black lives.
 In January of 2015, Jesse Hagopian gave the final speech at Seattle’s Martin Luther King Day rally.
 Not long after, he was pepper-sprayed with out provocation by an officer of the Seattle Police Department.
 The incident was captured on video by an onlooker.
 Since then Jesse reached a settlement over the incident with the City of Seattle and used a portion of the proceeds to start the “Black Education Matters Student Activist Award.”